31v1/cppbasics/README.md

 These exercises are licensed under CC BY‑NC‑SA 4.0.
 You may consult and modify the code for learning purposes, but copying it verbatim for academic submission is not allowed.

+🧊🐻 Why a Story?
+Traditional beginner programming exercises tend to be functional… and painfully dull.
+After a few hours of typing numbers into a console, even the hardiest trainee at the Polar Aerospace Operations Base starts questioning their life choices.

+So this module uses a light narrative — a polar bear cosmonaut, a silent seal, a plush with suspiciously expressive whiskers, and a remote industrial facility where professionalism remains absolute even when the operators have paws.

+The story doesn’t replace the technical content.
+It simply makes the process more bearable.

+Because when you’re learning C++ and trying to stay awake through loops, conditionals and battling = and ==, a little humor is as essential as thermal gloves.

 ## Polar Aerospace Operations Base — Technical Training Module I

 Before joining the main operations team at the Polar Aerospace Operations Base, every trainee — including the now‑renowned polar bear cosmonaut Belyy Ursov — must complete a foundational programming module.